pbrucla/linux-scavenger-hunt/.clue-templates/clue07.md

 Sometimes you need a new program.
 To install software on some versions of Linux (Ubuntu and Debian), including the one we use for this class, you use the command `apt`.
-Let's install a rainbow text generating program called `lolcat`.
+Let's install a rainbow text generating program called `cowsay`.

-    apt install lolcat
+    apt install cowsay

 You should get an error message asking if you are root.
 This means you don't have the ability to install software.
 Instead, try

-    sudo apt install lolcat
+    sudo apt install cowsay

 Now we have the ability to make rainbow text!
-Type `lolcat`, then start typing any text and hit enter, and voila!
-Rainbox text!
+Type `/usr/games/cowsay`, then start typing any text and then type control + d, and voila!
+A talking cow!

-To exit, hold the control key and then hit the `c` key.

 #### Finding Clue 8 ####